Dave-Gilbert/rgen/README.md

 Rgen's purpose to automatically generate a custom grade sheet for each student, and merge those sheets into a single end of year report.

-The following table shows grades collected for the first term test.
+The following table shows grades collected for the first term test for an introductory course in computer programming.
 Each row in the table summarizes the grades for a single student.
-This birds eye perspective with per question averages gives a detailed snapshot into the first term test for the course.
+This birds eye perspective shows per question averages giving a detailed snapshot into the first term test for the course.

 ![Example Student Grade Sheet](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_10.png)

-The following grade sheet shows average scores and typical comments supplied for an example student for the same test.
-In this test, questions 2 through 7 were automatically graded by the Mohawk College LMS MyCanvas, and these scores were copied in to RGEN.
+The following grade sheet shows question scores and typical comments supplied for an example student for the same test.
+In this test, questions 2 through 7 were automatically graded by the Mohawk College LMS MyCanvas, and these scores were manually entered in to RGEN.
 Unfortunately MyCanvas has no way to export partial test answers, so some manual data entry is necessary.
-The real work is saved in generating comments for the long answer questions which can be quite complicated.
+The real work is saved in generating comments for the long answer questions, and the grade tabulation.

 ![Example Student Grade Sheet](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_1.png)